Placido (Tonkawa leader): Battle of Little Robe Creek

 The last battle the Tonkawa fought with and for the Texans was the Battle of Little Robe Creek.

 Texas Governor Hardin Runnels had campaigned for office in 1856 on a platform to put an end to the continuing Comanche and Kiowa raids from those bands of both tribes off the reservation.
 He publicly expressed astonishment and rage when the 2nd United States Cavalry was transferred to Utah, and ultimately disbanded altogether.

 Governor Runnels determined to reestablish disbanded Ranger battalions which were reduced after Texas' annexation by the United States.
-The end result was that on January 27, 1858, Governor Runnels appointed John Salmon "Rip" Ford, a veteran Ranger of the Mexican–American War and frontier Indian fighter, as captain and commander of the Texas Ranger, Militia, and Allied Indian Forces, and ordered him to carry the battle to the Comanches in the heart of their homeland on the Comancheria.
+The result was that on January 27, 1858, Governor Runnels appointed John Salmon "Rip" Ford, a veteran Ranger of the Mexican–American War and frontier Indian fighter, as captain and commander of the Texas Ranger, Militia, and Allied Indian Forces, and ordered him to carry the battle to the Comanches in the heart of their homeland on the Comancheria.

 Ford, whose habit of signing the casualty reports with the initials "RIP" for "Rest In Peace," was known as a ferocious and no-nonsense Indian fighter.
 Ford's reason for this was simple: Comanche raids were brutal in their treatment of settlers.
 Thus, Ford determined to meet brutality with brutality.
 Governor Runnels issued very explicit orders to Ford, "I impress upon you the necessity of action and energy.
 Follow any trail and all trails of hostile or suspected hostile Indians you may discover and if possible, overtake and chastise them if unfriendly.